sarasouza18/Portfolio/README.md

 To check out the portfolio, you can simply visit the [live website](https://sarasouza.github.io/).

-Alternatively, if you'd like to explore the code or run the project locally, follow the steps below.

 ## **Code Structure**

 The project is organized as follows: